 - Strategic developments: contextually important information regarding the activities of violent groups that is not itself recorded as political violence, yet may trigger future events or contribute to political dynamics within and across states.
 Because what types of events may be significant varies by context as well as over time, these events are, by definition, not systematically coded.
 A methodology note on this specific event type and how it ought to be used in analysis can be accessed here.

-As evident from the names of these event types, the structure of the data remains similar to what users are familiar with in older iterations of the ACLED dataset; there are some small changes to content, however, which are outlined here.
+As evident from the names of these event types, the structure of the data remains similar to what users are familiar with in older iterations of the ACLED dataset; there are some small changes to content, however.

 The new sub-event type variable will now appear next to the event type variable.
 For API users, this will mean a change to the API call in order to continue access to the data.
 An updated API manual reflecting these changes can be access here.